[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 ❶ (으)시다

-Let’s take a look at how to make basic forms of honorifics and some exceptions.
+Let’s examine how to make basic forms of honorifics and some exceptions.

 I will tell you how to make it.